adilrabid/MyTodos-App/README.md

 ```
 After that copy that database url and paste it to ‘/src/main.js in axios.defaults.baseURL= “<your copied url>” on line 22’ in project root directory.
 -	The again from the firebase project dashboard go to ‘Authentication’ option, click ‘Set up sign-in method’ and then select ‘Email/password’, enable it and save.
-Then go to https://firebase.google.com/docs/reference/rest/auth and copy the api endpoint that firebase provides you without ‘/accounts:signInWithCustomToken?key=[API_KEY]’ (example : ‘https://identitytoolkit.googleapis.com/v1/’ ) and the paste it to:  ‘/src/axiosCustom.js in baseURL= “<your copied api endpoint>” on line 4’ of project root directory.
+Then go to [Firebase Auth REST API](https://firebase.google.com/docs/reference/rest/auth) and copy the api endpoint that firebase provides you without ‘/accounts:signInWithCustomToken?key=[API_KEY]’ (example : ‘https://identitytoolkit.googleapis.com/v1/’ ) and the paste it to: ` ‘/src/axiosCustom.js in baseURL= “<your copied api endpoint>” ` on line 4’ of project root directory.
--	Then copy the final api key from firebase project dashboard > settings > Project settings > Web API Key and paste it to: ‘/src/store.js in apiKey: “<your copied api endpoint>” on line 26’ of project root directory.
+-	Then copy the final api key from firebase project dashboard > settings > Project settings > Web API Key and paste it to: ` ‘/src/store.js in apiKey: “<your copied api endpoint>” ` on line 26’ of project root directory.

-Ok you’re all set up.
+### Ok you’re all set up.

-Now in order to actually run the application, open the command prompt and run:
+### Now in order to actually run the application, open the command prompt and run:
 ```
 	npm run serve
 ```
 This will create a virtual development server and the app will be served at something like this : localhost://XXXX

-##Thank you!
+## Thank you!